 What Is The Difference Between A Basal Thermometer And A Regular Thermometer?

-The basal body temperature, a measure of the regular temperature of an average person upon waking, rises as a result of hormonal changes during ovulation.
-Ultra sensitive basal thermometers are capable of tracking even the most minute of basal temperature changes.
-Taking and recording your basal temperature is an easy and simple method to track, allowing you pinpoint the occurrence of ovulation within your menstrual cycle.
+The basal body temperature, a measure of the normal temperature of an average person upon waking, rises as a result of hormonal changes during ovulation.
+Ultra-sensitive basal thermometers are capable of tracking even the most minute of basal temperature changes.
+Taking and recording your basal temperature is an easy and straightforward method to track, allowing you to pinpoint the occurrence of ovulation within your menstrual cycle.

-Because of the nature concerning basal body temperature, this method will only be accurate if the temperature is taken upon waking and at a consistent time.
-Variance in the time that the temperature is taken each day could cause inaccurate results and comparison between your temperatures from day to day.
+Because of the nature concerning basal body temperature, this method will only be accurate if you take your temperature upon waking and at a consistent time.
+Variance in the time that the temperature is taken each day could cause incorrect results and comparison between your temperatures from day to day.
 The best time to take your basal temperature is right after waking up, before even getting out of bed.
-The best way to achieve this is to keep the thermometer within close reach on a bedside table, allowing you to easily access it upon awakening without any unnecessary movements that could cause a raise in temperature.
+The best way to achieve this is to keep the thermometer within close reach on a bedside table, allowing you to easily access it upon awakening without any unnecessary movements that could cause a rise in temperature.

-For the average woman, the typical basal body temperature lies between 96 and 99 degrees Fahrenheit.
-On the first day of ovulation however, this temperature drops slightly, then rises about half a degree.
-This rise in temperature, induced by a rise in the production of the progesterone hormone, creates a warmer and more lush environment for conception.
+For the average woman, the normal basal body temperature lies between 96 and 99 degrees Fahrenheit.
+On the first day of ovulation; however, this temperature drops slightly then rises about half a degree.
+This rise in temperature, induced by an increase in the production of the progesterone hormone, creates a warmer and lusher environment for conception.
 Basal thermometers are accurate enough to measure this small temperature rise, allowing for a low-tech and inexpensive way to track ovulation.

 Basal Thermometer vs. Regular Thermometer

 Whereas typical fever thermometers measure to the tenths place of a degree, basal thermometers measure to the hundredth place.
 This additional increment provides a more accurate measure, better for measuring the subtle changes in basal body temperature.